Cherry blossoms in Tokyo: Best spots and festivals

 Asukayama Park is considered to be the oldest and most famous of Tokyo’s hanami spots.
 Several hundred cherry trees are illuminated each evening, and admission is free.

-• Opening times and prices: Asukayama Park opens all day and admission is free.
+• Opening times and prices: Asukayama Park is open all day.
+The illuminations during sakura season are from sunset to 9 p.m.
+Admission is free.

 • How to get there: The park is only a short walk from Oji Station, on the Keihin-Tohoku line.